Vandkunsten 8: Architecture

 The two-storey building is seven bays wide and roofed with black tiles.
-It has three-bay median risalit tipped by a hipped wall dormer flanked by two smaller dormer windows.
+It has a three-bay median risalit tipped by a hipped wall dormer flanked by two smaller dormer windows.
 The median risalit is decorated with four Ionic pilasters.
 A gateway in the side of the building opens to a small courtyard.
 The gate is flanked by two lampposts dating from the 1920s.
 A three-bay side wing extends from the rear side of the building along the east side of the courtyard.

 The four-storey warehouse on the other side of the block is seven bays wide and features an asymmetrically placed wall dormer with the remains of a hoist.
 A three-bay side wing to the rear connects it to the side wing of the house on Vandkunsten.

 Today

 The insurance company Lb Forsikring A/S is based in the building.
 Restaurant Puk is based in the basement.